StevenNunez/sunshine/README.md

 # Sunshine
-This project will showcase awesome things
+This project will showcase ALL THE AWESOME THINGS